 Yeah right, you think I look old and tired!

-Me: Running for the door-busting through it so hard it shatters into a million microcosmic pieces that I’m sure are still floating somewhere in the confines of space.
+And then and there I ran for the door-busting through it so hard it shattered into a million microcosmic pieces that I’m sure are still floating somewhere in the confines of space.

 *Laugh lines say I’ve found joy in my life.
-So much accounted for overwhelming sunshine has blanketed me that I would never trade a laugh line in exchange for one of those giggles that escaped me as the exuberance of rejoicing evolved into a song such as laughter.
+So much accounted for overwhelming sunshine has blanketed me that I would never trade a laugh line in exchange for a youthful appearance that no longer is mine to have.

 *Frown lines tell me I’ve met sorrow in my life-journey.
-I’ve embraced it, not abolished it.
-Welcomed its cry in the dark of the night, because that is how beguiling sadness is.
+I embrace it, not abolish it.
+Welcome its cry in the dark of the night, because that is how beguiling sadness is.
 It gets you when you least expect it.
-But it has the ability to work even more powerfully than the elation found in life, because if you don’t know what it is like to weep how can you truly find the return to happiness?
+But, it has the ability to work even more powerfully than the elation found in life, because if you don’t know what it is like to weep how can you truly find the return to happiness?

 *Crows feet indicate to me that I have actually listened to the people I love in this life.
 Are you familiar with the contortion your face makes when you are intently listening to a beautiful and heartbreaking story a dear friend is telling you?
 Then you hug her neck so hard it hurts.
 Isn’t this what life all about, reacting in the moment that we are presented with?
-It is for me, as none of us are guaranteed a tomorrow and I chose to seize the day.
-Unfortunately, life does not come with a warranty and if said life calls for me to ugly cry with a friend, I’ll take the crows feet with honor and pride.
+None of us are guaranteed a tomorrow and I chose to seize the day.
+Unfortunately, life does not come with a warranty and if life calls for me to ugly cry with a friend, I’ll take the crows feet with honor and pride.